Panchatantra Moral Stories for Kids

 Moral Of The Story: “Think before you act.”

-The Stork And The Crab:
+5. The Stork and The Crab

-Once upon a time, a stork used to gather and consume fish from the nearby pond.
+6. Once upon a time, a stork used to gather and consume fish from the nearby pond.
 But as he got older, it became harder for him to capture just one fish.
 He had an idea for a scheme to feed himself.
 He explained to the fish, frogs, and crabs that there wouldn’t be any fish in the pond since some guys were going to fill it up and plant crops there.
 He also expressed to them his sadness and his intention to miss each of them.
 The stork was requested to assist the fish, who were depressed.
 They will all be brought to a larger pond, the stork assured them.
 “As I am old, I can only take a few of you at one go,” he informed them, nevertheless.
 After bringing the fish to a rock, the stork would kill and devour them.
 He used to take some of them to the rock and eat them whenever he felt hungry.

 A crab that was living in the pond desired to move to the larger pond as well.
 The stork decided to assist him and considered having a change of pace by eating the crab.
-“Where is the big pond?” the crab enquired of the stork as they traveled.
+“Where is the big pond?” the crab enquired of the stork as they travelled.
 With a giggle, the stork gestured to the fish-bones-filled rock.
-The crab immediately came up with a method to save himself after realizing that the stork would kill him.
+The crab immediately came up with a method to save himself after realising that the stork would kill him.
 He grabbed the stork by the neck and held on to it till it passed away.

 Moral Of The Story: “Always have a presence of mind and act quickly when in danger.”

-According to history, Panchatantra originated when a King named Amarasakti lived and wanted to instill in his three sons strong principles and effective leadership.
+According to history, Panchatantra originated when a King named Amarasakti lived and wanted to instil in his three sons strong principles and effective leadership.
 His kids weren’t very bright to run the kingdom.
 Amarasakti, therefore, recruited the scholar Vishnu Sharma to educate them on the ins and outs of kingdom governance.

 Vishnu deduced that these new pupils wouldn’t respond well to the traditional advice and methods.
 He made the decision to compile a collection of stories in five volumes, which he named Panchatantra, in order to impart moral principles and effective leadership.